nickpolet/sassdog/README.rst

 Useage
 ------
-Just move to the directory of your project
+Move to the directory of your project:

 	cd path/to/awesome/project/

-Then start sassdog
+Then start sassdog:

 	sassdog

 Sassdog will sit a wait untill you create/modify a .scss file.
 When you make changes to the sass files it will compile them into loving minified css files.

-If you want to compile all your .scss files when starting sassdog, run
+If you want to compile all your .scss files when starting sassdog, run:

 	sassdog --compile

 To stop sassdog, just press CTRL+C to stop the python process.